 If you are creating a magical journey, or a story full of important descriptions, your characters may speak less.
 Whenever practical, make your characters reveal the scenario, as opposed to prefacing long expositions between snappy dialogue.

 An aspiring creative writer is vulnerable to superfluous writing, to overdescribe, to create a full character-study.
 This transforms the short story into a mundane essay or thesis, making the story much less interesting.
 A short story must emit life, action and drama.
 The characters must act, move, and say things to progress the plot.

 A well-written story ends with a climax, not always a breathtaking one.
 You can tie together loose ends at the conclusion of your story with dialogue or a short explanation.
 If you intend to kill off your protagonist in the final paragraph, make sure he has finished his work or attained his goals, or else his abrupt death will anger readers.

 Stories with unhappy endings are not favored by most readers.
 If you are authoring an overemotional short story, either wed the boyfriend and girlfriend or reassure the reader that their future is bright.

 If you have a criminal in the story, he should undergo changes before you end the story.
 Either chasten him or rehabilitate him.
 Do not leave this character where you first introduced him.

 If you are writing a story with a wildlife/adventure theme, do not make a savage creature slaughter your hero in the final paragraph.
 Your main character must emerge triumphantly—of course, you can devise other ways to inject interest in your story like having a cougar devour your villain’s brains.

-If a married or engaged couple steer the story, and they have disbeliefs about their relationship, let them at least kiss or act romantically before you get rid of them, or have them divorce, each to find eternal love with somebody else.
+If a married or engaged couple steer the story, and they have lack faith in their relationship, let them at least kiss or act romantically before you get rid of them, or have them divorce, each to find eternal love with somebody else.

 Tip 6: Add Drama to Your Story